ttreeagency/JsonStore.NewsletterReveiverSource/README.md

-# A ReceiverGroup for Sandstorm Newsletter based on our JSON Store
+# A ReceiverSource for Sandstorm Newsletter based on our JSON Store

 ## Acknowledgments